 Artscape has extensive experience of the Swedish street art scene

-The Street Art organisation Artscape, the curators of this year’s festival, has since 2014 produced and curated more than 100 pieces of public art in 26 Swedish municipalities.
-This means that Artscape has a very good insight in the Swedish Street Art community, a knowledge they are bringing into No Limit to, for the very first time, producing a street art festival which solemnly focuses on Swedish artists.
+The Street Art organisation Artscape, the curators of the fourth festival, has since 2014 produced and curated more than 100 pieces of public art in 26 Swedish municipalities.
+This means that Artscape has a very good insight in the Swedish Street Art community, a knowledge they brought into No Limit to, for the very first time, producing a street art festival on such a high level which solemnly focused on Swedish artists.

 From the city centre to Norrby

 The previous three editions of No Limit have, with great success, focused on the city centre.
-Now we want to take the next step in extending the city’s street art district.
+For 2020, we wanted to take the next step in extending the city’s street art district.
 In our search for possible areas, Norrby felt like the obvious choice.
 It is a living and central district.
 To have all the art focused in one district enables for both residents and visitors to experience the art in a whole new way.
-Together with Artscape, No Limit will be able to show that Borås continues to challenge and evolve in the cityscape and in public arts.
+Together with Artscape, No Limit was able to show that Borås continues to challenge and evolve in the cityscape and in public arts.

 No Limit is an outdoor art event inviting artists from around the world to participate in turning public space into an outdoor exhibition.
 The festival contains many different types of urban art, from murals to sculptures and installations.
-The first No Limit festival in 2014, had participating artists from 7 different countries including The Netherlands, Brazil, Italy, Germany, Poland, Spain and Sweden.
+The first No Limit festival was held in 2014, and had participating artists from 7 different countries including The Netherlands, Brazil, Italy, Germany, Poland, Spain and Sweden.
 The artists, some of which have been painting graffiti and street-art as far back as 1981, brought a wide range of talent and art forms to Sweden.
-The festivals in 2015 and 2017 repeated the success story but now with an even wider range of art.
+The festivals in 2015, 2017 and 2020 repeated the success story but now with an even wider range of art.

-No Limit: Artscape Edition is arranged the 17–20th of September 2020 and is co-hosted by Borås TME in collaboration with the cultural administration of Borås Municipality.
+No Limit is hosted by Borås TME in collaboration with the cultural administration of Borås Municipality.

 Tickets to guided tours are available here.